CentrePort Canada

 CentrePort Canada is a tri-modal dry port and Foreign Trade Zone located partly in northwest Winnipeg, Manitoba (CentrePort South) and partly in the Rural Municipality of Rosser (CentrePort North), and situated adjacent to the Winnipeg James Armstrong Richardson International Airport (YWG).
-With 20,000 acres of industrial land, it is the largest tri-modal inland port and foreign trade zone in North America.
+With 20,000 acres of industrial land, it is one of the largest tri-modal inland ports and foreign trade zones in North America.

-The port provides access to tri-modal transportation: (1) rail—three Class I railways, specifically Canadian National (CNR), Canadian Pacific (CPR), and BNSF Railway; (2) air—a 24/7 international air cargo airport; and (3) road—an international trucking hub.
-CentrePort also offers greenfield investment opportunities for a wide variety of business operations, including distribution, warehousing, and manufacturing.
+The port provides access to tri-modal transportation: rail—three Class I railways, specifically Canadian Pacific Kansas City (CPKC), Canadian National (CN), and BNSF Railway; air—a 24/7 international air cargo airport; and road—an international trucking hub.

+CentrePort Canada also offers greenfield investment opportunities for a wide variety of business operations, including distribution, warehousing, and manufacturing.
 The portion of the inland port that falls within Rosser has access to a Special Planning Area to streamline the land development approval process.

+According to its website, CentrePort Canada Inc. "...is responsible for the planning and development of the site; business development and investment attraction; and, marketing and promotions efforts."

-CentrePort Canada Way is a 10 km expressway that links Winnipeg's Inkster Boulevard to the Perimeter Highway, and allows for 5 minutes to 90 km/h.
-Located near the geographic centre of North America, it serves as a hub for national and international trading corridors, as well as attracting new transportation logistics development to the city area.
+CentrePort Canada Way is a 10 km expressway that links Winnipeg's Inkster Boulevard to the Perimeter Highway, and allows companies to achieve the five minutes to 90 km/h (55 mph) goal for moving cargo.
+It serves as a hub for national and international trading corridors, as well as attracting new transportation logistics development to the city area.
 Moreover, Winnipeg has connections to both of Canada's only major Pacific ports, Port of Vancouver and the Port of Prince Rupert, as well as a direct connection to the Port of Churchill, the only Canadian deep-water Arctic port.

 Governance

-CentrePort Canada was created in 2008 by provincial legislation called the CentrePort Canada Act, which established its mandate and designated land to the port.
-The Act also defines the structure of the board of directors and includes nominees from 11 nominating organizations and 4 directors at large.
+In 2008, the CentrePort Canada Act was passed by the Government of Manitoba with unanimous support.
+This established CentrePort Canada Inc., and the boundary lines for the inland port.

+The Act also defines the mandate for the corporation: facilitate long-term development and operation of the inland port, facilitate and encourage investment in the inland port, and promote the inland port by marketing it domestically and internationally.

-Since then, CentrePort has worked closely with related departments of the Manitoba government, including Manitoba Infrastructure and Transportation, Department of Economic Development and Jobs, Manitoba Municipal Relations, and Manitoba Agriculture and Resource Development.
+Since 2008, CentrePort Canada Inc. has worked closely with related departments of the Manitoba government, including Manitoba Transportation and Infrastructure; Business, Mining, Trade and Job Creation; and Municipal and Northern Relations.
 Under The Planning Act, the portion of the inland port that falls within Rosser is a Special Planning Area, wherein land usage is guided by the Inland Port Special Planning Areas Regulation 49/2016 (Development Plan and Zoning By-law).
-The planning authority for lands within this area is the provincial Minister of Indigenous and Municipal Relations.
+The planning authority for lands within this area is the provincial Minister of Municipal and Northern Relations.

-CentrePort has also engaged with several federal departments, including Western Economic Diversification, Transport Canada, Global Affairs, and International Development.
+CentrePort Canada has also engaged with several federal departments, including Western Economic Diversification, Transport Canada, Global Affairs, and International Development.

-CentrePort is now one among a growing number of inland terminals in North America and faces competition from other prairie centres, such as Port Alberta in Metro Edmonton and the Global Transportation Hub in Regina, Saskatchewan.
+CentrePort pursues investment attraction opportunities with economic partners like Winnipeg Economic Development & Tourism and World Trade Centre Winnipeg, among others.